mattjamesvisuals/free-crawl/README.md

 # free-crawl
-crawl sites to check for pubfig 404 error
+crawl sites to check for TcfApi or CMP